- September entry to year one or two

-Because elementary teachers take a strong field-based, hands-on approach to teaching sciences, you should choose science courses that offer a significant lab component.
-We recommend courses with a weekly 3-hour lab, but will accept those that average at least 1.5 hours of lab time a week.
+Because elementary teachers take a strong field-based, hands-on approach to teaching sciences, we prefer science courses that offer a significant lab component.
+If you can, choose courses that have a weekly three-hour lab.
+Science courses that average at least 1.5 hours of lab time a week are also acceptable.
 Try to choose courses from two different subjects.
-For example, BIOL 190A and EOS 120.

 - ASTR 101 Exploring the Night Sky

 - BIOL 184 (formerly BIOL 190B) Evolution and Biodiversity

 - BIOL 186 (formerly BIOL 190A) Physiology and Cell Biology